11 Scenic American Road Trips to Take This Spring

 Phoenix to Flagstaff, Arizona

-Spring is lovely in Phoenix, with April temperatures in the mid-80’s and heading higher as summer approaches.
+Spring is lovely in Phoenix, with April temperatures in the mid-80’s, heading higher as summer approaches.
 Flagstaff, our destination at 7,000 feet of elevation, sees cooler temperatures in the low 60’s during spring.
 The drive begins on I-17 north through the Sonoran Preserve and continues through the desert landscape for nearly one hundred miles before reaching our first suggested stop, Montezuma Castle National Monument.

 These well-preserved prehistoric cliff dwellings were the homes of the Sinagua people for over 400 years.
-Continue northeast on I-17, then take AZ-179 north to Sedona along the Red Rock Scenic Byway, about seven miles of stunning scenery that includes rugged sandstone rock formations tinted red by the presence of iron.
+Continue northeast on I-17, then take AZ-179 north to Sedona along the Red Rock Scenic Byway, with about seven miles of stunning scenery that includes rugged sandstone rock formations tinted red by the presence of iron.
 Spend some time in the small town, explore the shops and restaurants, or hike among the rocks to feel the energy some refer to as vortexes.

 Take AZ-89A north towards Flagstaff, but don’t miss Slide Rock State Park, especially during wildflower season.
 In a bit more than 30 minutes, you’ll arrive in Flagstaff, set in the world’s largest Ponderosa Pine forest.
 Explore the historic downtown on a walking tour and rest there for the night before heading back to Phoenix or on to Grand Canyon National Park, Wupatki National Monument, Petrified Forest National Park, or one of the other national or state parks accessible from the gateway of Flagstaff.